Montgomery County to spend $500,000 on push for global pandemic center

 “We were the first place [in Maryland] hit by this covid-19 initially, and we paid a heavy price,” Montgomery County Executive Marc Elrich (D) said in an interview Tuesday, citing the county’s high death toll during the first part of the pandemic.
 “Anything we can do to avoid being that off-guard is going to be worthwhile.”

-The county dollars, which are coming out of its general reserves, will go toward Connected DMV’s $2.5 million “strategy phase” to secure federal support, private sector partnerships and other resources needed to launch “AHEAD 100.”
+The county dollars, which are coming out of its general reserves, will go toward Connected DMV’s $2.5 million “strategy phase” to secure federal support, private- sector partnerships and other resources needed to launch “AHEAD 100.”

-Other early contributors include the state of Maryland and the Bill and Melinda Gates Foundation, said Connected DMV chief executive Stu Solomon.
+Other early contributors include the state of Maryland and the Bill & Melinda Gates Foundation, said Connected DMV chief executive Stu Solomon.
 The organization hopes to nail down a strategic plan by the end of August.

-Both Solomon and Montgomery officials said they see they see the suburb of 1 million as an ideal location for the center, given its proximity to the nation’s capital and its vibrant life sciences sector.
-But county council member Hans Riemer (D-At Large), who sponsored the resolution to fund the initiative, added that any decision about whether to launch and where to locate the center will rely in part on the federal government and other major financial backers.
+Both Solomon and Montgomery officials said they see the suburb of 1 million as an ideal location for the center, given its proximity to the nation’s capital and its vibrant life sciences sector.
+But County Council member Hans Riemer (D-At Large), who sponsored the resolution to fund the initiative, added that any decision about whether to launch and where to locate the center will rely in part on the federal government and other major financial backers.

 It’s not a “done deal” quite yet, Riemer said.